VisarDomi/stream-viewer/README.md

 # stream-viewer

-A Safari extension and Safari userscript for rehauling the ui of the providers supported by this repo.
+An iOS app, a Safari extension and a Safari userscript for rehauling the ui of the providers supported by this repo.

 ## What?
 This script changes the UI of the providers supported by this script so that's it easier to watch streams.
 Features: